 This homemade granola is packed with flavours of cinnamon, nutmeg and coconut.
 It’s a delicious accompaniment to yogurt for one hearty, filling breakfast!

-I mentioned that my mother texted me wanting to partake in the challenge.
+My mother texted me wanting to partake in the challenge.
 She dropped out.
 On day 1.
 No lie.
-So, I texted her –
+So, I texted her:

 So, I think about it, feeling a little perplexed.